tanoManzo/notes/papers/An Ambient Intelligence-based Approach For Longitudinal Monitoring of Verbal and Vocal Depression Symptoms.md

 - **to correct, missing point (2):** The proposed framework is composed of four stages: (1) pre-processing audio data augmentation (section 3.1), (3) audio-textual features extraction (section 3.2), and (4) one-shot learningbased depression relapse detection (section 3.3).
 Each of these steps are detailed in the following.
 - introduced too late, nor explained notation inside: Fig. 1: Proposed multimodal-based Siamese networks for depression relapse detection.
 -  avoid to explain known concept.
-Just add reference etc. (e.g.,DFT, Hamming Window, )
+Just add reference etc. (e.g.,DFT, Hamming Window, etc)
+- Fig 2 is out of the margin of the paper
+- Code can be provided
+- some typos
+- paper too long for the requested paper's length
+- paper miss limitation and discussion